conan-io/conan-io.github.io/_posts/2021-07-21-Modern-docker-images.markdown

 Ubuntu 16.04 Xenial LTS is still the base used, its support will be until April 2024.
 After that date, we will need to update the images to a newer version of the distribution, in addition to rebuilding all available official packages.

-So forward thinking is having fewer images, but better support, without the drastic breakage and incompatibility issues
+So forward thinking is having fewer images, but better support, without the drastic breakage and incompatibility issues.
+To summarize the plan:

+* Ubuntu 16.04 LTS as base Docker image
+* Build Clang and GCC from source
+* Use libstdc++.so.0.6.28 for all new Docker images
+* Use glibc 2.23 for all new Docker images
+* Rotate old compiler versions to keep better support in the future

-## From blueprint to prototype
+## From blueprint to prototype: Writing the new Docker recipes

 During prototyping, we realized that we could divide the process of building a Docker image into 3 phases:
-The base, where all common packages are installed to all images, such as Python, git, svn, etc, in addition to the non-root user configuration.
+* The base, where all common packages are installed to all images, such as Python, git, svn, etc, in addition to the non-root user configuration.
-An image where only the compiler is built.
+* An image where only the compiler is built.
 In this container can be installed packages referring to the compiler build only, which will not be present in the final image, for example, Ninja, which is used for LLVM.
-Finally, we need to merge the base to the produced compiler into a single image, without adding extra packages, but still reusable between each compiler version.
+* Finally, we need to merge the base to the produced compiler into a single image, without adding extra packages, but still reusable between each compiler version.

 For the case of the base image, this one is still quite modular, just changing the variables file to update the package